A Lagrangian approach for aggregative mean field games of controls with mixed and final constraints: Introduction

 In most MFG models proposed in the literature, the agents interact only through their position (their state variable).
 Mean field game models with interaction through the states and controls are now commonly called \emph{MFGs of controls}.
 The terminologies \emph{extended MFGs} and \emph{strongly coupled MFGs} are also employed.
 Let us review the articles dedicated to such models.
 In \cite{GOMES201449}, a stationary second order MFG of controls is studied.
 A deterministic MFG of controls is considered in \cite{GomesVoskanyan16}.
 An existence result has been obtained for a quite general MFG model in \cite{Cardaliaguet:2018aa}.
 A uniqueness result is provided in \cite{bertucci2018remarks}.
 The works \cite{kobeissi2020mean,kobeissi2020classical} analyse the existence and uniqueness of classical solutions in the second order case.
 An existence result is provided in the monograph \cite[Section 4.6]{carmona18}, for MFGs described by forward backward stochastic differential equations.
 The particular price interaction investigated in this article has been studied in \cite{Bonnans2019} in the second order case and in \cite{graber2020weak} in the case of a degenerate diffusion and potential congestion terms.

 Most MFG models consist of a coupled system of partial differential equations (PDEs), the Fokker-Planck equation and the Hamilton-Jacobi-Bellman (HJB) equation.
 The presence of final and mixed constraints in the underlying optimal control problem makes it difficult to characterize the behavior of a representative agent with the classical HJB approach.
 We therefore rely on a Lagrangian formulation of the problem, rather than on a PDE approach.
 More precisely, our equilibrium problem is posed on the set of Borel probability measures on the space of state-control trajectories.
 The Lagrangian approach has been employed in several references dealing with deterministic MFGs.
 Variational MFGs are studied in \cite{Benamou2017}.
 The article \cite{MazantiSantambrogio} deals with minimal-time MFGs.
-In \cite{cannarsa2018mean}, MFGs with linear dynamics are considered.
 The three articles \cite{Cannarsa-Capuani, CCC11, cannarsa2018mean} deal with state-constrained MFGs and with the connection between the Lagrangian and the PDE formulations.
+In \cite{cannarsa2019mild} MFGs with linear dynamics are considered and in \cite{achdou2021deterministic} state-constrained MFGs with control on the acceleration are studied.